-You can use a PC with MS-DOS® version 3.3 or higher and System Programming and Maintenance (SPM) software to program and maintain the system.
-Beginning with version 4.25, required for Release 4.1 systems, SPM runs as a DOS application under Windows 95.
+You can use a PC with MS-DOS[®] version 3.3 or higher and System Programming and Maintenance (SPM) software to program and maintain the system.
+Beginning with SPM version 4.25, required for Release 4.1 systems, SPM runs as a DOS application under Windows 95.
+Starting with SPM version 6.25, required for Release 6.1 systems, SPM runs in Windows 95 and Windows NT and is called Win SPM.
 The PC connects to the ADMIN jack on the processor module.
 For additional information, see System Programming or contact your Lucent Technologies representative.